omgnetwork/honted/docs/tendermint_blockchain_design.md

 #### Changing the validator set on epochs

-Each epoch will have a sub-range of Ethereum blocks called the join window.
+Each epoch will have a sub-range of Ethereum blocks called the join/exit window.
 **Join/exit window** begins with every epoch and lasts for the length of epoch minus the maturity margin.
 **Maturity margin** should be thought of as the number of Ethereum blocks which need to pass for a block to be considered mature (final), for the sake of changing of validator set.

-At the end of every join window we specify a specific Ethereum block height called the **validator block**.
+At the end of every join/exit window we specify a specific Ethereum block height called the **validator block**.

 During the join/exit window OMG holders are allowed to bond and unbond their OMGs into the **Honte-OmiseGO contract**.
 At validator block, the bonds are considered to be "locked in" to be effective and determine the validator set in the upcoming epoch.
+The unbonded OMG tokens are spendable after another some additional amount of time had passed **unbonding period**.

 After the validator block is seen, the Tendermint block proposer should alter the validator set accordingly.
 To do that we employ the **PoW maturity proof**.